sondr3/astro-compressor/README.md

 # NOTE

-**Important:** It is vital that this is the last integration in the `integrations` property.
+1. **Important:** It is vital that this is the last integration in the `integrations` property.
 Otherwise some files might not get compressed.
+2. **Note:** This only works for static exports, SSR does not export assets that can be compressed ahead of time so you need to solve it with middleware.
+See [this](https://github.com/sondr3/astro-compressor/issues/13#issuecomment-1739721634) for more context and a partial solution.

 # Quickstart